-Got Consent is a student-led initiative aiming to raise awareness of sexual misconduct, educate students in bystander intervention and support survivors.
+Got Consent is a student-led initiative aiming to prevent sexual and gender-based violence, educate students in bystander intervention and support survivors.
 It is part of StAnd Together, an initiative connected to both the Students’ Association and the University’s Student Services that focuses on student wellbeing and mutual support.
-Got Consent leads conversations with fellow students through training workshops, informational resources, and educational events.
+Got Consent leads conversations with fellow students through training workshops, informational resources, and awareness events.

 What is Consent?

-Consent is freely given, reversible, informed, enthusiastic, and specific (FRIES).
+Consent is an agreement between two individuals to engage in sexual and romantic activity.
+It is freely given, reversible, informed, enthusiastic, and specific (FRIES).

 - Freely given means no one is coerced, pressured, or manipulated into agreeing to something they don’t want to do.

-- Reversible means consent can be revoked at any time.
+- Reversible means consent can be revoked at any time, and everyone feels safe to do so.

-- Informed means everyone deserves to know all of the relevant information before making a decision to do something (i.e. sexual health status, use of contraception or birth control).
+- Informed means everyone deserves to know all the relevant information before deciding to do something (i.e. sexual health status, use of contraception or birth control, past partners).

-- Specific means a person must consent to the specific activity happening, every single time—there is no ‘blanket consent’ beyond the specific activity consented to.
+- Specific means a person must consent to all the activity happening, every single time—there is no ‘blanket consent’ beyond the specific activity consented to.
+This also means people engaged in long-term sexual relationships need consent every time.

-If you are at all confused about affirmative consent and how to make sure you have it at all times, stop and educate yourself—you can use these resources to better your understanding,sign up to attend one of our training workshops or give us a message.
+If you are at all confused about affirmative consent and how to make sure you have it at all times, stop and educate yourself.
+You can use these resources to better your understanding, give us a message, or sign up to attend one of our workshops.

 Training Workshops

-If you are a group, society, or club interested in having a Got Consent workshop please feel free to email us: [email protected].
+If you are a group, society, or club interested in having a Got Consent workshop please fill out this form.

 We are prepared to run both in-person and online workshops, so all students are able to attend.